top of page

 America and the Use of Poison Gas

-We were in the war-room and universally we decided we cannot afford to wait much longer.
+We were in the war room, and universally we decided we could not afford to wait much longer.
 Here I was, trying to figure out a logistical nightmare.
 I had to rebuild the roads so that we could get supplies to our men, and I couldn’t get supplies to the men until the roads were built first!
 Typical Army.
 But they liked me because no matter what they told me to do, I did it.
 I just didn’t always do things the way they

 While I was at Texas A&M, I was introduced to a type of warfare I had only read about.
 It was a nightmare really, and none of us wanted any part of it.
 This was top-secret at the time and would remain so for some time after the war’s conclusion.
 Whatever we were discussing at the time, suddenly everything came to a standstill. ‘’Poison Gas’’ said one of the Lt.
 Generals at the table.
 Everything fell silent as the discussion very seriously made its way around the room.

 It was discussed as to whether we could use poison gas on the Japanese.
-As I mentioned, I had specialized training in Chemical Warfare and you need not be a genius to figure out that we were now looking at whatever alternatives we had.
+As I mentioned, I had specialized training in Chemical Warfare, and you need not be a genius to figure out that we were now looking at whatever alternatives we had.
 Training began on Chemical Weapons Warfare.
-We discussed the use of poisonous gas and we listed Japanese targets.
-The Japanese were vicious and no one was feeling much compassion for them.
+We discussed the use of poisonous gas, and we listed Japanese targets.
+The Japanese were vicious, and no one felt much compassion for them.
 Every major city was to be hit.
 Mustard Gas was to be used in Tokyo because it adheres to wood.
 We were now knee-deep in it.

-We estimated eight or nine million people would die in Japan.
-We envisioned the panic that it would cause and we were moving that direction.
-The Japanese had considered – as we would find out much later – that in 1944 they were hoping FDR would lose the election so they could arrange a better deal.
+We estimated that eight or nine million people would die in Japan.
+We envisioned the panic that it would cause, and we were moving that direction.
+The Japanese had considered, as we would find out much later, that in 1944 they were hoping FDR would lose the election so they could arrange a better deal.
 Roosevelt wanted to end the war and was willing to use any weapons at our disposal, including gas.

 I could imagine kids and old people alike, each with no stake in the matter of war, suffering as a result.
 I suppose it was wrong of me at the time, but whenever I would catch myself feeling that way, I would remember the brutality shown to our boys by the Japanese and it seemed to justify why I felt the way I felt. ‘’Damn them all.’’ -- it was all I could think.